-There are times when making calls from your mobile phone that you may not want the recipient to see your number.
+There are times when making calls from your mobile phone that you may want to hide your number.
 Anonymously reporting something to the authorities, ringing a business that you’re worried may harvest the number for marketing purposes, or even making a prank call to someone who will already have your number stored.
-So how do you withhold your mobile number when making a call?
+So how do you withhold your mobile number when making a call in the UK?

 How to withhold your mobile number before making a call

-If you don’t want to withhold your number permanently, but only before making a particular call, it’s dead easy to do (assuming you’re in the UK).
+If you don’t want to withhold your number permanently, but only before making a particular call, it’s dead easy to do.

 Simply type the numbers 141 before the phone number you plan to call.

-How to withhold your mobile number permanently on Android
+How to permanently hide your mobile number on Android

 If you don’t want anyone to see your number when you call, you can tweak your Android phone’s settings to stop this happening.

 The instructions on how to do this may vary depending on your manufacturer and version of Android, but it should be broadly similar.
-On a Samsung Galaxy S9 running Android 9, you change the setting as follows:
+On a Samsung Galaxy handset, you change the setting as follows: